dangnicholas/DWPongUnity/docs/unity_overview.md

 # Unity Overview

-This page contains an overview of the Unity pong game implementation found here: [DWPongUnity](https://github.com/dangnicholas/DWPongUnity)
+- This page contains an overview of the Unity pong game implementation found here: [DWPongUnity](https://github.com/dangnicholas/DWPongUnity)
+- More detailed documentation on each game object is found here: [Unity Details](unity_details.md)

 ## Game Objects Overview
 - **Main Camera**: The camera that the player sees